geodynamics/aspect/cookbooks/tian_parameterization_kinematic_slab/doc/tian_parameterization_kinematic_slab.md

 this dip will impact the magnitude of the slab-orthogonal component of gravity which has a large control on the fluid pathways.
 Varying the convergence rate will influence how much heat is able to conduct from the mantle into the slab and affect the timing of dehydration.

+It is worth reiterating that to extend this model towards a production simulation, the nonlinear solver tolerance should be stricter (at least 1e-5), and reaction rates should be reduced.
+This cookbook serves as a base model that showcases the use of tian approximation in the reactive two-phase fluid material model, and these simplifications were made in this cookbook to make the model more user-friendly.